Montpellier Legal Clinic

 Co-Director: Dr. Laurent CHABAUD

-The Legal Clinic is an educational innovation with a social purpose; it promotes access to justice while complementing students' theoretical training.
-The purpose of the Legal Clinic is to offer a free information service to people facing legal or social difficulties.
+The Legal Clinic is an educational innovation with a social mission; it promotes access to the legal system while complementing students’ theoretical training.
+The purpose of the Legal Clinic is to provide a free information service to people facing legal or social difficulties.

-Founded in 2013 by Professor Daniel MAINGUY, the Montpellier Legal Clinic is one of the first modern French legal clinics to have been created.
-Its dual objective is to improve access to justice for the most vulnerable members of society and to train law students through practical experience.
+Founded in 2013 by Professor Daniel MAINGUY, the Montpellier Legal Clinic is one of the first modern legal clinics in France to be established.
+Its dual mission is to improve access to the legal system for the most vulnerable members of society and to provide hands-on training for law students.

-Recognized as an initiative of excellence on multiple occasions and winner of the Grand Prix for student initiatives by the M.U.S.E.
-(Montpellier University of Excellence) consortium of the University of Montpellier in 2019.
+Recognized on multiple occasions as an initiative of excellence and winner of the Grand Prix for Student Initiatives awarded by the M.U.S.E.
+(Montpellier University of Excellence) consortium at the University of Montpellier in 2019.

 The Montpellier Legal Clinic is completely free of charge.